Alternative Transportation Options at Westminster

 Use UTA's Online Trip Planner.
 Just enter your starting and ending locations and time and it will generate your route options.
 You can also pick up maps and schedules at the Concierge Desk in Shaw.

 UTA route 220 stops on 1300 East at campus and connects to Trax at the University of Utah and Highland Drive to the south.
 Route 17 stops on campus along 1700 South and runs between the 2100 South Trax station and the University of Utah.
 Find other nearby routes.

 Where can I get a transit schedule/map?

 These are available at the Concierge Desk in Shaw Student Center or on UTA's website.

 Will UTA have access to my personal information?

-No. Other than being able to identify you has a Westminster pass holder, UTA will not be able to track you or your travels.
+No. Other than being able to identify you have a Westminster pass holder, UTA will not be able to track you or your travels.

 What if I lose my Westminster ID?